-The NATOPS Program Manager's Handbook provides an in-depth discussion of the NATOPS program and shall be thoroughly reviewed by the NATOPS Program Manager prior to the convening of the Review.
-The Handbook is available on the Airworthiness website (https://airworthiness.navair.navy.mil).
+The NATOPS Program Manager's Handbook provides an in-depth discussion of the NATOPS program and shall be thoroughly reviewed by the NATOPS Program Manager during the planning of the Review.
+The Handbook is available on the Airworthiness website (https://airworthiness.navair.navy.mil) under Library-References-NATOPS Program Manager-NATOPS PM Guide.

-2.6.6 Review Report
+2.6.6 NATOPS Review Report

-The Review report is the official record of the results of the Review events and includes the disposition of all recommended changes.
+The NATOPS Review Report (NRR) is the official record of the results of the Review events and includes the disposition of all recommended changes.
 It is prepared by the ACO and distributed via the PM to Review attendees, fleet units, and Advisory Group members for information and use as needed.
 Although prepared by the ACO and editorial staff, the accuracy of the Review report is still the responsibility of the Model Manager.